Priesthood in the Catholic Church: History

 Catholic priests are ordained by bishops through the sacrament of holy orders.
 Catholic bishops are ordained in an unbroken line of apostolic succession back to the Twelve Apostles depicted in the Catholic Bible.
 The ceremony of Eucharist, which can only be confected by priests, in particular derives from the story of the Last Supper, when Jesus Christ distributed bread and wine in the presence of the Twelve Apostles, in some versions of the Gospel of Luke commanding them to "do this in memory of me".
 (Some Protestant critics have challenged the historical accuracy of the claim of unbroken succession.)

 Catholic tradition says the apostles in turn selected other men to succeed them as the bishops (episkopoi, Greek for "overseers") of the Christian communities, with whom were associated presbyters (presbyteroi, Greek for "elders") and deacons (diakonoi, Greek for "servants").
 As communities multiplied and grew in size, the bishops appointed more and more presbyters to preside at the Eucharist in place of the bishop in the multiple communities in each region.
 The diaconate evolved as the liturgical assistants of the bishop and his delegate for the administration of church funds and programmes for the poor.
-Today, the rank of "presbyter" is typically what one thinks of as a priest, although church catechism considers both a bishop and a presbyter as "priests".
+Today, the rank of "presbyter" is typically what one thinks of as a priest, although church catechism considers both bishops and presbyters as "priests".